 friends, where people can be themselves without their work roles.

 group of architects (Ganna Studio).
-The style of the house was assisted by architect Rosa Topputo visible in one of the photos.
+The style of the house was assisted by the architect Rosa Topputo visible in one of the photos.

 While the living room is impressive and powerful, the kitchen is deliberately more modest and minimalist, mostly white with some joyful yellow details.
 The composition of the candelabra above the kitchen table comes from the collection of Danish Menu Pov.